MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/validation-errors-for-mailbox-archive-guid.md

 ---
 title: Validation errors for a mailbox archive GUID for Microsoft 365 users
-description: You receive a validation error in the Microsoft 365 admin center or in Azure Active Directory.
+description: You receive a validation error in the Microsoft 365 admin center or in Microsoft Entra ID.
 author: cloud-writer
 ms.author: meerak
 manager: dcscontentpm